johnfoster-pge-utexas/blog/posts/why-im-not-wearing-a-mask/index.md

 <br/>

-This test is for antibodies against the receptor-binding-domain (RBD) of the SARS-CoV-2 spike protien (S-protien) which are known to [wane over time](https://www.nature.com/articles/s41586-021-03207-w); however, in response to recovery from infection the immune system will also produce other antibodies (e.g. [N-protien](https://www.nature.com/articles/s41598-021-83108-0)), [T-cells](https://www.nature.com/articles/s41586-020-2550-z), B memory cells, etc. The number of RBD-specific memory B cells has been shown to [remain unchanged after
+This test is for antibodies against the receptor-binding-domain (RBD) of the SARS-CoV-2 spike protein (S-protein) which are known to [wane over time](https://www.nature.com/articles/s41586-021-03207-w); however, in response to recovery from infection the immune system will also produce other antibodies (e.g. [N-protein](https://www.nature.com/articles/s41598-021-83108-0)), [T-cells](https://www.nature.com/articles/s41586-020-2550-z), B memory cells, etc. The number of RBD-specific memory B cells has been shown to [remain unchanged after
 SARS-CoV-2 infection and have a resistance to RBD mutations (i.e. variants)](https://www.nature.com/articles/s41586-021-03207-w).

 <br/>